Protein Characterization and Analysis (ICH Q6B)

 Protein analysis and characterization services, in line with the ICH Q6B Guidance, including protein structure analysis, physicochemical properties, biological activity, immunochemical properties and purity and impurities determination

 Protein analysis and characterization to meet the challenges of drug development can be complex.
 Characterization of biologic therapeutics includes analysis of protein structure, physicochemical properties, biological activity, immunochemical properties, purity and impurities, as described in the ICH Q6B Guidance, Specifications: Test Procedures and Acceptance Criteria for Biotechnological /Biological Products.

-During the development of a protein therapeutic, extensive analysis and characterization is required from an early stage in order to establish a well-characterized (specified) molecule and a good understanding of the protein’s structure, activity, immunochemical and physicochemical properties, purity / impurities and the impact of process changes on these factors.
+During the development of a protein therapeutic, extensive analysis and characterization are required from an early stage in order to establish a well-characterized (specified) molecule and a good understanding of the protein’s structure, activity, immunochemical and physicochemical properties, purity/impurities and the impact of process changes on these factors.
 To support regulatory submission, the product should be compared with an appropriate reference standard, if available, and appropriately characterized in-house reference materials established.

 We work with our clients to design and deliver molecule-specific, strategic analytical programs, designed to optimise the data required to determine or confirm identity, explore patterns of heterogeneity and demonstrate consistency in quality of the drug substance or drug product such as proteins glycoproteins, biosimilars, monoclonal antibodies, PEGylated proteins, antibody drug conjugates, bispecifics, and vaccines.
 Our laboratories are equipped with a broad technology base and our strengths in mass spectrometry (Orbitrap and QToF) analysis, in particular, allow the ability to provide high-resolution, accurate-mass (HRAM) data.